 While in our beginning Nutrition & Weight Loss Meal Plans we put a great emphasis on whole, nutrient-dense, foods and encourage people to avoid eating junk food in order to break old habits, once a person is accustomed to this style of eating and progresses to one of our Macro Plans, we encourage them to start incorporating “treats” as this is a great way to progress with the lifestyle and turn it into something maintainable.

-Our client’s food log below is a perfect example of how one can incorporate foods that many weight loss plans would deem as “off limits”, and still stay on track with your calorie goals for the day and your long term goal of fat reduction.
+Our client’s food log below is a perfect example of how one can incorporate foods that many weight loss plans would deem as “off limits”, and still stay on track with your calorie goals for the day and your long term goal of fat reduction, this works for strength too, try the kegel exerciser and you wont regret it !

 As you can see, the majority of her calories came from nutritious sources, but she was also able to have some flexibility in her day and incorporate a moderate portion of McDonalds.
 In fact, despite the fast food in her diet, she was still UNDER for her calories and macros that day.